-The Cleveland Housing Authority is a Section 8 and Public Housing Public Housing Agency in Cleveland, Tennessee.
+Cleveland Housing Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.

-As of the most recent VMS report, Cleveland Housing Authority manages 195 active Housing Choice Vouchers.
+As of the HUDs most recent Voucher Management System report, Cleveland Housing Authority manages 168 active Housing Choice Vouchers.

 According to the 2016 Q4 Picture of Subsidized Households database, the housing authority's voucher program has an annual turnover of 8% having issued approximately 25 vouchers in the past year.
 The average voucher holder has received housing benefits for 7 years and 3 months.
 According to the 2016 PSH database, persons who were issued a voucher in the preceding 12 months waited an average of 10 months on the waiting list1.